moya-lang/Allocator/README.md

 ## Foreword

 Presented solution is a special purpose allocator designed to increase performance of STL containers.
 This allocator is thread safe implementation based on growing memory pool.
 Released memory blocks are stored for further reuse until container is destroyed.
 When there is no available free block for reuse, a new group of memory blocks is allocated on heap and marked as available.

 ##  Performance results

-Performance example provided in Examples\Performance\Performance.h shows different STL containers working with both: default STL allocator and memory pool allocator.
+Performance can be measured with provided application.
+The application shows performance of STL containers using
+both: a default STL allocator and the memory pool allocator.

-Below has been presented results produced by program compiled in release mode on Visual Studio 2017 Community and executed on CPU i5-2500K with RAM working @ 1866MHz:
+Results presented below has been produced by program compiled in release mode on Visual Studio 2017 Community and executed on CPU i5-2500K with RAM working @ 1866MHz:

 ```
 Allocator performance measurement example